dennislee22/dennislee22.github.io/docs/cdppvc/prerequisites.md

 ## NTP Server

-1. All CDP Base and ECS nodes must be installed with NTP client and be able to synchronize the time with the external NTP server.
+1. All CDP Base and ECS nodes must be installed with NTP client and able to synchronize the time with the external NTP server.

 ## Kerberos Server

-1. An external Kerberos server and the Kerberos key distribution center (KDC) (with a realm established) must be available provide authentication to CDP services, users and hosts.
+1. An external Kerberos server and the Kerberos key distribution center (KDC) (with a realm established) must be available to provide authentication to CDP services, users and hosts.

 ## LDAP Server